sap-tutorials/sap-build-process-automation/tutorials/spa-create-recorder-win-gui/spa-create-recorder-win-gui.md

 primary_tag: software-product>sap-build-process-automation
 ---

-# Automate SAP GUI for Windows Application sing the Recorder
+# Automate SAP GUI for Windows Application Using the Recorder
 <!-- description --> Automate sales order creation in SAP GUI for Windows

 ## Prerequisites